NVIDIA/OptiX_Apps/README.md

 * Volume absorption and scattering assumes homogeneous volume coefficients.
 There's simply no volume data primitive in the scene to sample heterogeneous coefficients from.
 * Volume scattering emission intensity not implemented.
 Goes along with heterogeneous volume scattering support.
 * Geometry displacement not implemented.
 To be revisited once Displacement Micro Meshes (DMM) are supported by OptiX.
-* Hair BSDF not implemented.
-The renderer currently supports one texture coordinate, hair BSDF requires two to be fully featured and that'll increase the cost for every shader, so it's deferred into a separate example.
 * UV-tile and animation textures not implemented.
 * rounded_corner_normal() not implemented.
 That cannot be done by the automatic code generation for the geometry.normal expression.
 * Spot and light profile `global_distribution: true` not supported by the MDL SDK code generation.
 Lights will be black then.
 The renderer supports own point lights with spot and IES distribution though.